Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-cynkLEnrC8s.md

 ---
-title: "Q&A: Can we theoretically make a Mod that reduces Constructor Object numbers?"
+title: "November 10th, 2020 Livestream Q&A: Can we theoretically make a Mod that reduces Constructor Object numbers?"
 date: "2020-11-10"
 layout: transcript
 topics: